 Gold Star is the solo project of Austrian born, now Los Angeles based musician/songwriter, Marlon Rabenreither, former member of The Sister Ruby Band.
-With a 2015 debut album entitled Dark Days already under his belt, we recently stumbled on his newest album, Big Blue, a well crafted and soulful collection of songs oozing with stories and personal accounts delivered in true country/folk manner, and subsequently played the album around our place perhaps more than a few times.
+With a 2015 debut album entitled Dark Days already under his belt, we recently stumbled on his newest album, Big Blue, a well crafted and soulful collection of songs oozing with stories and personal accounts delivered in true country/folk manner.

 What attracted you to form Gold Star and are you generally taking a different direction from your previous band?